kleinesfilmroellchen/spcasm/doc/src/errors.md

 	nop
 ```

-Let's ignore the org macro and assume that loop is at memory location 1.
-Then, however, loop must be at location 2 as the org macro now reads `org 1` (the nop instruction takes 1 byte).
-Then, however, loop must be at location 3 as the org macro now reads `org 3`.
+Let's ignore the org directive and assume that loop is at memory location 1.
+Then, however, loop must be at location 2 as the org directive now reads `org 1` (the nop instruction takes 1 byte).
+Then, however, loop must be at location 3 as the org directive now reads `org 3`.
 This line of reasoning will recurse to infinity and the above code is ill-formed.

 spcasm doesn't yet have the capability of distinguishing between such a case and one where there is no problem at all, like: